nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 Nautobot gets manifests from the file system.
 All manifests must be stored in a single base directory.
 There should be one directory for each configured job queue.
 The directory name must match the job queue configured in Nautobot.
-Nautobot supports Kubernetes job manifests in JSON or YAML format.
-The file name must be either `manifest.json` or `manifest.yaml`.
+Nautobot supports Kubernetes job manifests in JSON format.
+The file name must be `manifest.json`.
 The file must contain the Kubernetes job manifest.

 The following is an example of the directory structure: